Ultimate Guide to Japanese Customs

 Remember that all of these customs are trends and not rules.
-Just like every boss has a different management style, every company has a different work culture.
+Just like every boss has a different management style, every company has different work customs.
 Pay attention to how your coworkers act and ask questions if you’re confused.

 Japanese Dating Customs

-Whether you’re interested in someone already or just searching for a partner, there are some things you’ll need to understand about Japanese culture if you want to win a heart!
+Whether you’re interested in someone already or just searching for a partner, there are some things you’ll need to understand about Japanese customs if you want to win a heart!

 Great Japanese date locations

 If you want to make your partner feel special, you’ll need to set aside a whole day for them.
 Popular date locations include amusement parks (which are not only for kids), aquariums, festivals, fireworks shows, or even just shopping around a mall.
 Don’t settle for a simple lunch date, bring them somewhere they’ll remember!

 Sometimes a nice day alone together is all you need.
 Low energy dates where you chill at home are also popular with Japanese couples.

 Normally Japanese couples will split the bill for things like meals or coffee, regardless of gender.
 Offer to pay but let your partner flex if they’re so inclined.

 Your first date will always be a little different, especially if it’s your first time meeting with someone you met online or through friends.
 Men will often pay for the first date, even though they intend to split the bill the next time.
 For adults trying to make a good impression, wear plain clothing and little make-up.
 People like to get a feel for their partner in their “natural” state so keep it simple.
 Hook-up culture carries a lot of stigma in Japan so don’t invite your partner to a hotel or even try to kiss them on a first date.
 Be wary of expressing enthusiastic interest, but let them know you want a repeat.